TITLE: Advocacy Manager

 Duties

-The Advocacy Manager assists the Chief Policy Officer and Senior Policy Director in four central elements of Friends’ advocacy work.
-First, the primary responsibility of the Advocacy Manager will be to play a significant role in Friends’ efforts to communicate with policymakers in Congress and the Executive Branch.
-The Advocacy Manager will be encouraged to develop relationships with staff and principals to cultivate support for Friends’ goals to expand support for the Global Fund and U.S. bilateral health programs and to develop global health champions in Congress.
-Also, they will track relevant appropriations and authorization hearings, advocate for current or proposed legislation and amendments, and creatively drive new legislative vehicles to enactment.
+The Advocacy Manager assists the Chief Policy Officer and Policy Director in four central elements of Friends’ advocacy work.
+First, the primary responsibility of the Advocacy Manager will be to play a significant role in Friends’ efforts to communicate with policymakers in Congress in particular, and also the Executive Branch.
+The Advocacy Manager will be encouraged to develop relationships with staff and principals to cultivate support for Friends’ goals to expand support for the Global Fund and other global health initiatives.
+They will also track legislative processes and advocate for policy decisions that advance global health.

-Second, the Advocacy Manager will assist the Senior Policy Director in maintaining relationships with a wide variety of coalitions and partnerships, including grass tops advocates in the faith-based community, private sector advocates and civil society groups in the U.S. and abroad.
-They will represent Friends in regular meetings with coalition groups focused on disease-specific advocacy and groups coordinating external support for increased foreign aid, and in meetings with advocacy partners in both donor and low- and middle-income countries.
+Second, the Advocacy Manager will assist the Policy Director in maintaining relationships with a wide variety of advocacy coalitions and civil society partners in the U.S. and abroad.
+The Advocacy Manager will represent Friends in regular meetings with coalitions of non-governmental organizations focused on advocacy for global health and foreign assistance programs.

 Knowledge, Skills, and Abilities

-• Knowledge of/experience in the advocacy, D.C.-based legislative, or think tank communities, preferably with a focus on global health or international relations.
+• Knowledge of/experience in the advocacy or think tank communities, preferably with a focus on global health or international relations.

 • Ability to work in a fast-paced environment with shifting priorities and occasional heavy workloads.